ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 ## Conclusion

 This article has opened the door to a whole new level of meta-programming, where you can define extensibility APIs for your aspects.
-We showed how to design aspect libraries by providing compile-time extension points, such as the `IEqualityComparer<T>`.
+We showed how to design aspect libraries by providing compile-time extension points, such as the <xref:System.Collections.Generic.IEqualityComparer%601>.
 Incidentally, this is something that's very difficult to achieve with pure Roslyn source generators.
 So, in this article, we've found another reason to use Metalama.

 As you can imagine, there is much more you can do to customize the equality comparison aspect.
 We've just scratched the surface.